awsdocs/amazon-rds-user-guide/doc_source/rds-on-outposts.creating.md

       + **AWS Cloud** to store automated backups and manual snapshots in the parent AWS Region\.
       + **Outposts \(on\-premises\)** to create local backups\.
 **Note**
-To store backups on your Outpost, make sure that you have Amazon S3 on Outposts configured\.
+To store backups on your Outpost, your Outpost must have Amazon S3 capability\.
 For more information, see [Amazon S3 on Outposts](https://aws.amazon.com/s3/outposts/)\.
+Local backups aren't supported for Multi\-AZ deployments\.

    1. Choose **Enable automated backups** to create point\-in\-time snapshots of your DB instance\.

-      If you enable automated backups, then you can choose the **Backup retention period** and **Backup window**, or leave the default values\.\.
+      If you turn on automated backups, then you can choose values for **Backup retention period** and **Backup window**, or leave the default values\.

 1. Specify other DB instance settings as needed\.